alphaprime/Target_Attack_Rank_Aggregation/README.md

-# Target_Attack_Rank_Aggregation
-Code of 'A Tale of HodgeRank and Spectral Method: Target Attack Against Rank Aggregation Is the Fixed Point of Adversarial Game'

 # A Tale of HodgeRank and Spectral Method: Target Attack Against Rank Aggregation Is the Fixed Point of Adversarial Game

 MATLAB implementation of target attack algorithms in the following paper.